 The road itself is currently being renovated, but is still very ropey in parts.
 It’s meant to be a 5-6 hour journey, but always expect delays.
 It took us 7 hours.
 We were thankful to be in a minibus rather than a large tourist coach.
 At times, we had to drive over waterfalls that crossed over the road and down the cliff on the other side, and we got delayed by half an hour because the minibus in front of us broke down because water got into the engine when it drove through the river (yes, you really do drive 10m through a river).
 The last hour or so of the journey to get to Torotoro is paved, so you can enjoy the other-wordly views (and pretend you’re in Jurassic Park) without fear of imminent death.

 We can’t say we’d recommend the hostel we stayed in.
 Although it was cheap (£11 for a private double room) and the location was excellent, right opposite the Comedor, we discovered that £120 worth of Bolivianos went missing from our rucksack in our locked, private room while we were staying there.
 It was our emergency stash, so it was in a wallet that never leaves our rucksack.
-Staff denied everything, although there is literally no one else that had access to this room.
+Staff denied everything, although there is literally no one else that had access to this room, and the door was locked again afterwards.
 This particular hostel doesn’t provide lockers in the private nor dorm rooms.
 Be careful, chicos.

 If you can get accommodation near to the Mercado Central/comedor, that’s a nice place to be, as far as Torotoro goes (they’ve yet to get any asphalt roads and during rainy season mud will get into every nook and cranny imaginable).